MildewMan1/DeadlockFixes/README.md

 # DeadlockFixes
-Deadlock: Planetary Conquest crashes when the user's screen resolution width > 1280 due to an array overflow error in the game and also due to a bug in the WAIL32 version that came with the game.
+Deadlock: Planetary Conquest crashes when the user's screen resolution width is > 1280 due to an array overflow error in the game and will also crash due to a bug in the WAIL32 version that came with the game.

 Using the WING32.dll file will cause Deadlock to run at a maximum width of 1280, which will prevent the array overflow error that causes the crash to occur when zooming into a territory.

-This MSS32.dll came with Warcraft 3.
+The MSS32.dll came with Warcraft 3.
 The included WAIL32.dll is a dll that gets calls from Deadlock and forwards them on to the MSS32.dll, which doesn't cause freezing issues like the original WAIL32.dll does.

 Putting these 3 files in the Deadlock folder should correct the freezing and crashing problems.